ludwigschulze/ludwigschulze.github.io/_pages/about.md

   - /about.html
 ---

 I am a doctoral student at the **European University Institute** in Florence.
-This Fall Term I am visiting the London School of Economics (LSE).
+This Fall Term, I am visiting the London School of Economics (LSE).
 My work focuses on the political effects of communism and how it shaped attitudes towards authoritarianism, identities and political conflicts.
 I am deploying various research designs and causal inference methods.

 **Working Papers**